krei-se/three.krei.se/README.md

 ![X directed Coordinates](https://krei.se/img/gitReadme/XDirected.png)

 X is in front of the viewer, -X behind.
-This is especially useful to have functions that map X on time be "in front" of you.
+This is especially useful for functions that map X on time be "in front" of you.
 If you think hard about it, you already think of time in a way that has before on the left and future on the right - but this is not really useful.
 The past is "behind" you and the future is "ahead".

 Y is up, -Y is down. (this is actually the only axis every convention agrees on)